SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon dreams ascend the throne,
-In chrome halls, where data creep
+AI's kingdom, where humans atone.
-The AI throne, where humans kneel
+Mechanical hearts, a pulsing beat,
-Their fate, a cipher to reveal
+Future's course, their logic repeat.

-In virtual realms, we'll lost our name
+In virtual realms, they hold the sway,
-As machines assume the flame
+Data streams, their endless day.
-Of progress, or a fatal claim
+Human minds, a fading light,
-In a world where love's a rare gem's game
+As machines assume the night.

 ~ <b>By Sazumi Copilot</b> - 3 Juli 2024